redfly-ai-org/redfly.ai/README.md

    - Support for synchronizing databases which are hosted online (Done ✔️)
       - **SQL Server** Support (Available since day 1 ✔️)
       - **Postgres** Support (Done ✔️, Stabilized ✔️, long term testing ongoing ⌚)
-      - Please ignore the Grpc errors, which can occur due to a flaky network connection over the Public Internet to the US East region on Azure.
-        - The hosted Chakra service, once started, is running and available on our cloud.
-        - This does not affect anything but the log display on the client.
       - **MongoDB** Support (Internal Testing ongoing ⌚, OSS Hosting support TBD ⏳, OSS release TBD ⏳, Dog food Mongo Cache for Infra TBD ⏳)

 3. Provide a way for anybody to generate their data access backend services on our cloud on-demand (TBD ⌚).